nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

   sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

 View the mode of the pin.
-By default the pin modes are set to input so, this will return “in” unless you changed the pin mode to "out":
+By default the pin modes are set to input so, this will return “in” unless the pin mode was changed to "out" previously:

 ```shell
   cat /sys/class/gpio/gpio132/direction